-The Commission finds that in this particular case, other uses for the subject site that might be allowable under Section 30240 and 30231, such as a recreational park or a nature preserve, are not feasible and would not provide the owner of any economic return on his/her investment.
-The parcel is 3.74 acres in size, and there are other residential developments in the same area.
+The Commission finds that in this particular case, other uses for the subject site that might be allowable under Section 30240 and 30231, such as a recreational park or a nature preserve, are not feasible and would not provide the owner of the subject lot with any economic return on his investment.
 There is currently no offer to purchase the property from any public park agency.
 The Commission thus concludes that in this particular case there is no viable alternative use for the site other than residential development.
-The Commission finds, therefore, that outright denial of all residential use on the project site would interfere with reasonable investment-backed expectations and deprive the property of all reasonable economic use.
+The Commission finds, therefore, that given the totality of the circumstances, outright denial of all residential use on the project site would interfere with reasonable investment-backed expectations and deprive the property of all reasonable economic use.